Oxford Union: Membership

-Such shorter membership is also extended to staff members of the University of Oxford or any of its colleges or permanent private halls.
-Members of a number of other institutions, together with those participating in some visiting study programmes in Oxford, are also eligible to apply for temporary membership, while members of Oxford Brookes University alone are entitled to apply for permanent membership.
+Shorter membership is also extended to staff members of the University of Oxford or of any of its colleges or permanent private halls.
+Members of a number of other institutions, together with those participating in some visiting study programmes in Oxford, are also eligible to apply for temporary membership.

-Guests staying at the Oxford Union Society/Landmark Trust flat in the Old Steward’s House are deemed to be visiting members of the Society for the duration of their stay in the flat.
+Guests staying at the Oxford Union Society/Landmark Trust flat in the Old Steward's House are deemed to be visiting members of the Society for the duration of their stay in the flat.

-Residential membership

 Residential memberships are available to Oxford residents who are not from the university, but only if they are deemed worthy by a full meeting of the Union's Standing Committee after submitting a written application to the Secretary and subsequent interview by a member of the Standing Committee.

 The Union buildings

 The Oxford Union buildings are located in Frewin Court (off Cornmarket Street) and on St Michael's Street, and are owned by a separate charitable trust, the Oxford Literary and Debating Union Trust ("OLDUT").